Ad Hoc Searching: Global Pages

 Both databases are useful and serve different purposes.
 Where in the processing of data the database is populated changes what is in the databases.

-overview->charts->sankeydiagram shows an active sankey diagram of information flowing through the system.
+Choose the "Diagram" tab, and it shows an active sankey diagram of information flowing through the system.

 On the left side of the diagram is information entering the system.